spdk/spdk/doc/applications.md

 ### Create just one hugetlbfs file {#cmd_arg_single_file_segments}

-Instead of creating one hugetlbfs file per page, this option makes SPDK create one file per hugepagesz per socket.
+Instead of creating one hugetlbfs file per page, this option makes SPDK create one file per hugepages per socket.
 This is needed for @ref virtio to be used with more than 8 hugepages.
 See @ref virtio_2mb.

 ### Multi process mode {#cmd_arg_multi_process}